Adrenal Insufficiency (Addison Disease)

 Primary adrenal insufficiency is most often caused when your immune system attacks your healthy adrenal glands by mistake.
 Other causes may include:

 Tuberculosis infection of the adrenal glands

 A lack of the hormone ACTH leads to secondary adrenal insufficiency.
 That can happen if you must take certain steroids for a long time because of a health problem.
 For example, people with asthma or rheumatoid arthritis may need to take prednisone.
 Other causes include:

 Pituitary gland tumors

 Loss of blood flow to the pituitary

-Pituitary gland is removed or you have radiation treatment of the pituitary gland
+Removal of the pituitary gland or radiation treatment of the pituitary gland

 What are the symptoms of adrenal insufficiency?